Breach of contract due to the COVID-19 pandemic: a case of force majeure?

 A potential case of force majeure

-Under the Civil Code of Quebec, a “superior force”, or “force majeure” releases parties from their contractual obligations, such a party failing to fulfil its obligations for that reason is freed from liability, unless the parties had otherwise agreed (Articles 1470 and 1693 C.C.Q.).
+Under the Civil Code of Quebec, a “superior force”, or “force majeure” releases parties from their contractual obligations, such a party failing to fulfill its obligations for that reason is freed from liability, unless the parties had otherwise agreed (Articles 1470 and 1693 C.C.Q.).

 At civil law, a force majeure is an event that is both “unforeseeable” and “irresistible”, i.e. an event that is beyond the control of the parties, that could not be foreseen or avoided, and which has the effect of preventing one of them from fulfilling his or her obligations.